 Pia Cocina Libre

 We haven’t eaten at Pia Cocina Libre yet (thanks to COVID), but the menu always looks delicious, and many of our friends rave about it.
-They serve breakfast, a menu del dia and monthly special tasting dinners .
-They promote the “sloe food” movement, buying from local producers and artfully presenting their dishes with a range of colorful produce.
+They serve breakfast, a menu del dia and monthly special tasting dinners.
+They promote the “slow food” movement, buying from local producers and artfully presenting their dishes with a range of colorful produce.
 Foodies, check their website or Facebook page early to reserve one of their special “slow food” dinner nights.
 Tasting menus are usually 5 courses with full glasses of wine.